My daughter opened this tab and complained, “Mom, you don’t tell anything about you here! I thought I was supposed to ‘Meet Elizabeth.'”

 Combine all those words with the discovery of movie and graphic arts software, and I became addicted to creativity.
 Blessed to have my children in schools where they loved parent volunteers, I had opportunities galore to experiment and expand my experience–all for the good of the children around me.
 (Nothing like combining your make-believe-come-true with your passion!)
 And as we were now proud residents of the beautiful Wisconsin “cheeseland” (for more than a decade), I went nowhere in the 15 months of freezing winter or the two blissful days of hot summer without some Pilot pens, a pad of paper, and my laptop.

-In fact, with file after file of projects and work, my kids decided I needed an umbrella name for my productions.
+In fact, with my file after file of projects and work, my kids decided I needed an umbrella name for my productions.
 And since “Daghfal” means “Little Fox,” (as well as “Little Elephant,” but we won’t go there), “L’il Fox Creations” was born.
 (Hence, the picture on my home page…)

 But while I love the many words that describe me–wife, mother, Wheatie, teacher, writer, Southern Belle turned Cheesehead,… and even “an epic good weird,” the one description that I hold most dear is “Christ’s!”